Employer Information

 Weekend frequency is 1 in 3.

-The ED has now adopted a self-rostering system enabling foundation doctors greater flexibility over their shift patterns.
+The ED has now adopted a self-rostering system enabling doctors to have greater flexibility over their shift patterns.
 Self-development time is allocated as part of the self-rostering system.

 Induction and Foundation Teaching is protected and provided during paid hours.